evennia/evennia/docs/sphinx/source/wiki/Attributes.rst

 will not work - trying to edit the nested structure will fail silently and nothing will have changed.
 No, this is not consistent with normal Python operation, it's where the database magic fails.
+Sorry, but there does not seem to be a way around this (if you know one, let us know!)
 All is not lost however.
 In order to change a nested structure, you simply need to use a temporary variable:

 ::